RunLLM/gitbook/api-reference/sdk-reference/package-aqueduct/aqueduct.client.md

   flow_id:
   Used to identify the flow to fetch from the system.
+  Between `flow_id` and `flow_name`, at least one must be provided.
+  If both are specified, they must correspond to the same flow.
+  flow_name:
+  Used to identify the flow to fetch from the system.

 **Raises**:

   InvalidUserArgumentException:
-  If the provided flow id does not correspond to a flow the client knows about.
+  If the provided flow id or name does not correspond to a flow the client knows about.

 <a id="aqueduct.client.Client.publish_flow"></a>